Firewall (construction): Materials

-Performance based design
+Performance-based design

 Firewalls are used in varied applications that require specific design and performance specifications.
-Knowing the potential conditions that may exist during a fire are critical to selecting and installing an effective firewall.
-For example, a firewall designed to meet National Fire Protection Agency, (NFPA), 221-09 section A.5.7 which indicates an average temperature of 800 F, is not designed to withstand higher temperatures such as would be present in higher challenge fires, and as a result would fail to function for the expected duration of the listed wall rating.
+Knowing the potential conditions that may exist during a fire is critical to selecting and installing an effective firewall.
+For example, a firewall designed to meet National Fire Protection Association, (NFPA), 221-09 section A.5.7 which indicates an average temperature of 800 F, is not designed to withstand higher temperatures such as would be present in higher challenge fires, and as a result would fail to function for the expected duration of the listed wall rating.

 Performance based design takes into account the potential conditions during a fire.
 Understanding thermal limitations of materials is essential to using the correct material for the application.
 Laboratory testing is used to simulate fire scenarios and wall loading conditions.
 The testing results in an assigned listing number for the fire-rated assembly that defines the expected fire resistance duration and wall structural integrity under the tested conditions.
 Designers may elect to specify a listed fire wall assembly or design a wall system that would require performance testing to certify the expected protections before use of the designed fire-rated wall system.